civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

-    If you include a profile with address fields at the top of the page, CiviCRM automatically generates a checkbox on the contribution form which allows the user to indicate that their Billing Address is the same as the address entered in the profile.
-(If the profile is included at the bottom of the page, this checkbox will not be generated).
+    If you include a profile with address fields at the top of the page, CiviCRM automatically generates a checkbox on the contribution form which allows the user to indicate that his/her Billing Address is the same as the address entered in the profile.
+When set up correctly, the checkbox is checked by default and reveals billing name and address fields when unchecked.
+For a checkbox to be generated and hide/reveal the billing address fields, the profile
+    1. Must be included at the top (not the bottom) of the page (there is a drop down menu for each option on the Include Profiles configuration page)
+    2. Must have the same fields (First Name, Last Name, Street Address, City, State, Postal Code and  Country) as the Billing Address profile and these fields *must be marked as required.* When the correct fields are included but not marked required the checkbox will still be visible but the javascript won’t work so the billing name and address always be visible.
     ![Include profile top of page listbox, and include profile bottom of page listbox.](../img/Profiles-HomeAddress.png)

 A number of the [Advanced Settings](../organising-your-data/profiles.md#advanced-settings) for profiles take